There are so many spooktacular things to do in Columbus for Halloween, it's tough to fit them all in!

 Go ahead; pick your poison:

-If you like the pomp and circumstance that comes with Halloween, then step away from Freeform’s 31 Nights of Halloween and check out one of these movies, plays, musical performances and fashion shows taking place right here in Columbus this month.
-Many arts organizations in the city have vaccine requirements, so be sure to double-check before you go.
+If you like the pomp and circumstance that comes with Halloween, then check out one of these movies, plays, musical performances and fashion shows taking place right here in Columbus this month.

 Movies